Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 As you already know, the 3 notes we are talking about are the top, middle and base notes of the perfume.

-The top or opening notes open immediately and last for 5-10 minutes.
-The fragrance of the top notes is lively – it sets the stage for the main sound of the fragrance.
+The top or opening notes open immediately and last 5 to 10 minutes.
+The fragrance of the top notes is lively – it sets the stage for the main note of the fragrance.

 Top note examples: